 Some users don't like the orange-pink color.
 Doesn't heat up to 150°F.

 5 temperature levels to customize your experience.
 No installation needed; just plug in, zip up, relax, and enjoy.
 Easy setup; no tools needed.
 1-year warranty.
 Polyester "satin" material exterior is moisture resistant.
 We love the low-EMF carbon fiber heat panel.

 Some models don’t heat up enough.
 Inside chair could be larger and more comfortable; may not be well suited for big/tall adults.

 A great way to warm the body and provide overall relaxation, in an easily portable design.
 Remote control with timer (up to 60 minutes and 140 degrees).
-Weighs just 20 lb.
+Weighs just 20 pounds.
 Zippered opening allows for hands to hold items outside of the sauna.
 Infrared heat means no moisture-related problems as can happen with a steam sauna.

 Zippers can come off easily.
 Can take up to 30 minutes to come to fully heat.
 Some models quit working after only a few uses.